alexcjohnson/world-calendars/README.md

 # world-calendars
 Node module for converting between various calendars

 This project takes [kbwood/calendars](https://github.com/kbwood/calendars) and transforms them from a jQuery plugin to a node module.
 Many thanks to Keith Wood and all of the contributors to the original project!
+We support all the calendars in that project plus the Chinese lunar calendar.

 kbwood/calendars was originally pulled at version 2.0.2 in October 2016.